AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/admin-console.md

 ---
-title: Manage users in the Adobe Admin Console
+title: Manage Users in the Adobe Admin Console
 description: As an Adobe administrator, you can create Adobe Workfront users and system administrators using the Adobe Admin Console.
 author: Becky
 feature: System Setup and Administration